When procuring a penetration test, it’s important to have complete confidence in the provider you choose to perform the assessment.

 Why choose Redscan for CREST penetration testing?

-Redscan is an award-winning provider of cyber security penetration testing services and one of the highest-accredited CREST pen test providers in the UK.
+Kroll is an award-winning provider of cyber security penetration testing services, conducting over 100,000 hours of security assessments every year.
+With over 100 security qualifications, including CREST CRT, STAR, CC SAM and many more, we’re one of the highest accredited firms in the business.
 Our range of CREST penetration testing engagements helps organisations to effectively manage cyber security risk by identifying, safely exploiting and helping to remediate vulnerabilities.

-Redscan has the skills and knowledge to guide organisations through the pen testing process, from scoping though to remediation.
 Our experienced team of pen testers experts have extensive experience of working with organisations of all sizes, across a wide range of industries.
-Our Chief Technology Officer, Mark Nicholls, was awarded a prestigious lifetime CREST Fellowship Award in 2019 in recognition of his outstanding level of commitment to the profession and achieving the highest level of excellence in CREST examinations.
+Our Chief Research Officer, Mark Nicholls, was awarded a prestigious lifetime CREST Fellowship Award in 2019 in recognition of his outstanding level of commitment to the profession and achieving the highest level of excellence in CREST examinations.